 McDougal's 76 solar panels will offset roughly 37,203 pounds of CO2 from being emitted annually.
 This is the equivalent of preventing 1,899 gallons of gasoline from being consumed, or 18,007 pounds of coal from being burned each year.

 Come see the array for yourself!
-The Orchard is open daily, 9AM-5PM through October.
+The Orchard is open daily, 9AM-5PM through the summer and fall.
 The array is on the large barn, with great views from the donut shack.

 [id] => 8155

 [address] => 201 Hanson Ridge Rd

 [city] => Springvale